Solar Batteries 101, Part 2: Buying Battery Storage

 Wrong.

 Lithium-based batteries can store large amounts of energy.
 When they charge and discharge, they generate heat.
 If charging and discharging are not managed correctly, or there is an electrical fault, “thermal runaway” can occur.
 Thermal runaway is a fancy way of saying “a big-ass fire”.
-With the amount of energy stored in lithium batteries, they can burn for hours.
+As there’s a large amount of flammable material inside lithium batteries and a restricted oxygen supply, they can burn for hours.

 There are two common types of lithium battery.
-Confusingly, they are both lithium-ion batteries, but the two types are, more specifically:
+Confusingly, they are both lithium-ion batteries, but one also contains iron.
+Specifically, they are:

 • lithium-ion: NMC